The Typical 1031 Exchange Timeline

 The exchange proceeds are wired to the escrow account opened in your name by the Qualified Intermediary.
-The QI will continue to hold onto those funds while you identify potential replacement properties and release them to purchase the replacement property or properties.
+The QI will hold onto those funds while you identify potential replacement properties and will release them to purchase the replacement property or properties.

 It’s important to note that the QI officially starts the exchange period (total of 180 days) as soon as the sale(s) of the relinquished property is closed.

 The exchange must be opened with the QI beforehand, as its role is to validate the exchange.
 Without the QI, the exchange is considered invalid and susceptible to capital gain and income taxes.

 The identification and replacement period begin the day following the closing, which is a tricky part of the 1031 exchange.
 With the sales closed and the funds safely tucked away with your QI, you have 45 days to identify up to three potential replacement properties — candidates you are considering purchasing as the exchange property.

 As an investor, you must deliver a written document or an “identification notice” signed by you and deliver it to your QI by midnight of the 45th day.
 If you miss the 45-day mark, the funds will be returned to you, and the exchange will be considered invalid.

 Do not be intimidated by the process.
 A good QI will guide you step-by-step during your 1031 exchange.